In-house development vs outsourcing?

 If you choose to use a freelance developer you may find the required expertise comes at a premium.
 Often freelancers will work on more than one project at a time and where your project’s importance will fall is anyone’s guess.
 You need to be able to ensure your project is prioritized as much by your developer as it is by you.

 The risks of a breach are present in-house and are even more prevalent when outsourced.
-Any company considering contracting work out must be able to feel confident of the integrity of their partner company, this can only be done through due diligence and an extensive search for a reputable outsourcing company.
+Any company considering contracting work out must be able to feel confident of the integrity of their partner, this can only be done through due diligence and an extensive search for a reputable outsourcing development company.

 With upsides and downsides to both sides of the in-house development vs outsourcing debate, it is a matter of examining your own needs and goals before choosing the path you wish to take.